jhudsl/tidyversecourse/docs/05-prediction.md

 We can see that our RMSE is pretty similar for the testing data as well.

-### Example of Categorical Variable Prediction: Classification with CART with cross validation and hyper-parameter tuning
+### Example of Categorical Variable Prediction: Classification with CART with cross validation and hyperparameter tuning

 Now we are going to show an example of using the `tidymodels` packages to perform prediction of a categorical variable.